helium/HIP/0024-transfer-hotspot-percentage-ownership.md

 be routed to their intended addresses, as opposed to being manually rerouted at set intervals by hotspot owners.

-This automation would benefit the Helium network as it would greatly reduce the time and energy needed to maintain host-owner relationships.
+This automation would benefit the Helium network as it would facilitate less cumbersome host-owner relationships.

 # Stakeholders